 5. Develop a Brand Style Guide

 Launching a new website can be chaotic, especially with so many branding concerns to consider.
-This is all the more reason to develop a brand style guide.
+This is why it can be helpful to develop a brand style guide.

 A brand style guide is a resource containing the rules, guidelines, and requirements regarding your company's branding.
 It also documents the expectations and criteria for presenting your brand.

 There are many components you can address in your style guide.
-Medium's brand development guide is an example of the detail and depth it can offer:
+Medium's brand development guide presents an example of the detail and depth it can offer: